melina-diaz/CS-145-Project/README.md

 ```
 npm install
 ```
-progeams should be run after packages installation.
+programs should be able to run after packages installation.

-Results should have been saved in csv files
+If programs are run successfully, result data should have been saved in csv files
 ```
 "result_Linear_Reg.csv"